henryjameslau/d3-annotations-tutorial/README.md

 }
 ```

 And finally, we just need to extend the height of svg for our new legend.
-For this chart template the height is set in the `createLegends` function.
+For this chart template the height is set in the `createLegend` function.

 Replace